Dynatrace/insightify/documentation/docs/Guides.md

 4. Lastly, multiple dashboards will be created (depending on your configuration) for each of the endpoint for a quick view of each endpoint.
    ![dashboard-view-1](Adoption_Overview.gif)

-   If you have enabled **Capture and report problem data per management zone**, an additional dashboard **Insightify: Incident Report: \<Endpoint-name\>** will be created.
+   If you have enabled **Capture and report problem data per management zone**, an additional dashboard **Insightify: Incident Report: Endpoint-name** will be created.
    ![dashboard-view-2](Incident_Report.gif)

-> Note: Consumption data per management-zone/host-group is available only on the dashboard view or under Data explorer.
+> Note: Consumption data per management-zone is available only on the dashboard view or under Data explorer.